-The EIR owner must provide the following applicable real-time data points for the technology used.
+The EIR owner or Hybrid Resource with a VER component owner must provide the following applicable real-time data points for the technology used.
 Reference appendix Q section 3 of the ISO tariff for the additional required real-time points for a VER resource.